ArcLightSlavik/fastapi/docs/en/docs/advanced/sql-databases-sqlalchemy.md

-# Async SQLAlchemy Databases
+# Async Databases with SQLAlchemy

-Alongside <a href="https://github.com/encode/databases" class="external-link" target="_blank">`encode/databases`</a> you can also use native SQLAlchemy asyncio support.
+This tutorial will cover the usage of SQLAlchemy async parts as an ORM.

+!!! tip
+    We strongly suggest going through the non async tutorial first ([SQL (Relational) Databases](../tutorial/sql-databases.md){.internal-link target=_blank}), since this tutorial will only cover the async parts of SQLAlchemy.

 !!! warning
     SQLAlchemy asyncio support is currently in beta and is not stable.

     This tutorial expects SQLAlchemy >= 1.4.

-!!! tip
-    We strongly suggest going through the non async tutorial first ([SQL (Relational) Databases](../tutorial/sql-databases.md){.internal-link target=_blank}), since this tutorial only cover the async parts of SQLAlchemy.

 ## File structure

-For these examples, let's say you have a directory named `my_super_project` that contains a sub-directory called `sql_app` with a structure like this:
+For this example, let's say you have a directory named `my_super_project` that contains a sub-directory called `sql_app` with a structure like this:

 ```
 .